October 2025 - June 2026 30 Thursday Evenings

 Early Bird Fee: £ 1,987

-(Available to the first 20 students (individuals only, not employers) who sign up and pay in full before 28/06/24)
+We are offering a discounted rate for the first 20 students (individuals only, not employers) who sign up and pay before 1st August 2025.

-Please note that we are accepting bookings for the London foundation course up until Monday 30th September.
+Please note that we are accepting bookings for the London Foundation course up until Monday, 29th September 2025.
 If you want to join the course after this date, please contact training@groupanalysis-uk.co.uk.

 Resources: